 - Ensure each families' information is correct in enrolment records.
 This includes information on immunisation updates, income and financial details (credit card or bank information), contact details of family and emergency contact information, children's developmental records, Family Assistance information, and any medical or legal information such as family court documentation required by our education and care service.
-This would include any information required to be recorded under the Education and Care National Law and Regulations, the Family Assistance Law other relevant information collected to support the enrolment of a child. - Ensure that information given to Educators will be treated with respect and in a confidential and professional manner.

-- Ensure only necessary information regarding the children's day-to-day health and wellbeing is given to non-primary contact educators; for example food allergy information. - Ensure information provided by families and staff is only used of the purpose it was collected for - Provide families with details on the collection of personal information collected via the Privacy Collection Statement.
-This information will include: - o The types of information collected by our education and care service; - The purpose of collecting information; - o What types of information will be disclosed to the public or other agencies; and when and why disclosure may occur; - o How information is stored at the service; - o Approaches used to keep information secure; - Who has access to the information; - o The right of the individual to view their personal information; - o The length of time information needs to be archived; and - o How information is disposed.
+This would include any information required to be recorded under the Education and Care National Law and Regulations, the Family Assistance Law other relevant information collected to support the enrolment of a child. - Provide families with details on the collection of personal information collected via - the Privacy Collection Statement. - This information will include: - The types of information collected by our education and care service; - The purpose of collecting information; - What types of information will be disclosed to the public or other agencies; and when and why disclosure may occur; - How information is stored at the service; - Approaches used to keep information secure; - Who has access to the information; - The right of the individual to view their personal information; - The length of time information needs to be archived; and - How information is disposed. - Will ensure information provided by families and staff is only used for the purpose it was collected for.